alexxchen/open-r1-vision/README.md

 Extended version of open-R1 featuring **multimodal GRPO training** with seamless Docker deployment and Slurm integration.

+## News 🗞️

++ [2025/3/14]: We support using generative reward model to judge the answer and the tinking process.
+This will expand the GRPO training to text reasoning rather than just Math or Coding task.

 ## Key Features ✨

 - 🤖 **A More Perfect Reproduction** - The demo in Open-R1 did not replicate the phenomenon of increased response length.
 However, the modified version here successfully demonstrates this phenomenon with longer responses.